JuanPabloDiaz/MCP-express/README.md

 # MCP Express App Test

 This app demonstrates how an app can be controlled via the MCP protocol.
-The example is a little bit artificial as for the currrent example it would be far easier to just use plain function calling tools. https://platform.openai.com/docs/guides/function-calling
+The example is a little bit artificial as for the current example it would be far easier to just use plain function calling tools. https://platform.openai.com/docs/guides/function-calling

 ![Simple MCP Example](docs/architecture.drawio.svg)